datacite/homepage/source/member-meeting-2022.html.md

 <hr>

-#### DataCite Service Providers
+#### DataCite Service Providers Forum

-DataCite’s registered service providers program helps to ensure that members have access to high-quality DataCite integrations that support DOI registration best practices.
-Join this session to learn more about several of our registered service providers, including updates on upcoming new features.
+DataCite’s registered [service providers program](https://datacite.org/service-provider-program.html) helps to ensure that members have access to high-quality DataCite integrations that support DOI registration best practices.
+Join this session to hear from several of our registered service providers.
+Bring your questions about repository integrations!

-Speakers: TBA
+Speakers:

+- Sonia Barbosa - The Dataverse Project
+- Will Fyson - CoSector, Univeristy of London (EPrints)
+- Ian Matthews - Redivis
+- Taylor Mudd - Cayuse

 This session is open to anyone with an interest.